Anderson Speedway: Little 500

-The track hosts the annual Pay Less Little 500 presented by UAW on the Saturday of the Memorial Day weekend, the night before the Indianapolis 500.
-At 500 laps, or 125 miles, the race is unusually long for sprint car races (typically races are between 10 and 50 miles), and is considered one of the premier wingless asphalt sprint car races.
+The track hosts the annual Little 500 presented by UAW on the Saturday of the Memorial Day weekend, the night before the Indianapolis 500.
+At 500 laps, or 125 miles, the race is unusually long for sprint car races (typically races are between 10 and 50 miles) and is considered one of the premier wingless asphalt sprint car races.

 The field consists of 33 cars lined up in eleven rows of three, mimicking the traditional Indy 500 lineup.
+Likewise, qualifying is held over four consecutive laps.
 Many eventual Indy 500 drivers competed in the Little 500 over the years.
 The 70th edition of the Pay Less Little 500 presented by UAW-GM paid out over $125,150 to the field.
 The 72nd edition, held in 2020, was moved to September because of county governmental regulations.

 In 2022, the race became part of the 500 Sprint Car Tour, a new ten-event pavement sprint tour at Anderson, Lucas Oil Raceway, Berlin Speedway (MI), and other stops.
 All races use identical specifications and share rules, except for the Little 500 with its formation (eleven rows of three).